drathod2/Pathfinding-Algorithms-for-Robot-Navigation-on-Discrete-Maps/README.md

 ## Usage

-After running the code, you will see the map displayed with the start and goal positions marked.
-The algorithm will then compute the path using each of the four algorithms and display the results.
+After running the code, you will see the map with the start and goal positions marked.
+The algorithm will then compute the path using each of the five algorithms and display the results.

 The output will show the number of steps it took to find the path, the final path, and the length of the shortest path for each algorithm.
 The visualized path will be marked on the map as well.